International Tax & Offshore Tax Compliance Attorneys

 International tax penalties can exceed the value of your offshore accounts.
 Our international tax attorneys have helped clients come into compliance, eliminate penalties through voluntary disclosure, and resolve years of unfiled FBARs.
 Contact us before the IRS contacts you.

-We provide comprehensive international tax services covering every aspect of cross-border tax compliance and planning.
-Our team includes tax attorneys, CPAs, and enrolled agents with deep experience in international tax matters.
+We handle all your international tax needs, from filing forms to planning how to lower your tax bill.
+Our team includes tax attorneys, CPAs, and enrolled agents who specialize in international tax issues.

 International Tax Compliance Services